 Various claims and lawsuits are pending against the City.
-In accordance with Generally Accepted Accounting Principles, those judgments considered "probable" are accrued by the City, while those claims and judgments considered "reasonably possible" are disclosed but not accrued.
-In the opinion of City management and the City Attorney, the maximum amount of all significant claims considered reasonably possible, excluding condemnation proceedings, is approximately \$500,000 as of the date of this Official Statement.
-It is the opinion of the City Attorney and City management that potential losses after insurance coverage on all probable claims and lawsuits will not have a material adverse financial impact upon the City or its operations, see Appendix B, Notes to Basic Financial Statements G., page 85.
+In accordance with GAAP, those judgments considered "probable" are accrued, while those claims and judgments considered "reasonably possible" are disclosed but not accrued.
+In the opinion of City management and legal counsel, the maximum amount of all significant claims considered reasonably possible, excluding condemnation proceedings is approximately \$500,000 as of September 30, 2024.
+Potential losses after insurance coverage on all probable claims and lawsuits will not have a material effect on the City's financial position as of September 30, 2024, see Appendix B, Notes to Basic Financial Statements G., page 86.